 Yes, your child can cycle or scoot if they are accompanied by an adult.
 If you wish your child to cycle on their own we would need a permission letter from the parent with parental responsibility.
 A secure cycle shed is provided on site.

 8. Can my child walk to school alone?

 No, children must be accompanied by an adult.
-If you wish an older child to walk to school alone we must receive a permission letter from the parent with parental responsibility, except in Year 6 where verbal parental permission is acceptable.
+If you wish an older child (usually Year 5 or 6) to walk to school alone we must receive an email requesting permission.

 9. What should I put in my child’s packed lunch?

 We encourage healthy eating and expect parents to choose healthily when creating a packed lunch.